How to Transfer All Files from One SSD to Another | Easy & Secure

 💬User case

 "Recently, I got a new computer but immediately filled up the SSD with files and programs.
 Now I'm low on disk space.
 I intend to replace the current SSD with a larger one.
 But I want to keep the files, games and the OS on the SSD.
-I'm wondering if I can move all the things from one SSD to another?"
+I'm wondering how to transfer everything from one SSD to another."

 move files from ssd to another ssd